 What is the difference between Alpenglow’s bar soap and shampoo bars?

-Alcohol is a main ingredient in even expensive organic skin care products.
+Alcohol is the main ingredient in even expensive organic skin care products.
 Is it really all that bad?

 Do you use sodium lauryl or laureth sulfate, and what is it anyhow?

 Called SLS for short, this is an inexpensive synthetic surfactant or foaming agent used in many commercial skin, laundry and car cleaning products.
 SLS is known to be a skin and scalp irritant.
 It is implicated in conditions from eczema to psoriasis and dandruff.
 Worse, it can cause dioxins and carcinogenic nitrates to form.

 While the U.S. Food and Drug Administration encourages manufacturers to remove SLS because of its harmful effects, its use is not currently required by federal law (1).

 Alpenglow Skin Care products effectively cleanse and nourish your skin without any synthetic or harmful ingredients.

 What are Parabens and why do they receive so much bad press?

 Parabens are inexpensive and very effective synthetic preservatives.
 The most common types are methylparaben, ethylparaben, butylparaben, and propylparaben.